 Would you like to train in the Story Massage Programme?

-Are you inspired by the work of our amazing Centre of Excellence Award Winners?
+Are you inspired by the work of our amazing Centre of Excellence Award Winners with children and young adults with complex needs?
 Find out all about the Story Massage Programme online course here: Story Massage Training Online.